AckerlyXu/heima/articles/security/security-storage-overview.md

-<properties
+---
-   pageTitle="Azure Storage Security Overview | Microsoft Azure" description=" Azure Storage is the cloud storage solution for modern applications that rely on durability, availability, and scalability to meet the needs of their customers.
-This article provides an overview of the core Azure security features that can be used with Azure Storage. " services="security" documentationCenter="na" authors="TerryLanfear" manager="MBaldwin" editor="TomSh"/>
+title: Azure Storage Security Overview | Microsoft Azure
+description:  Azure Storage is the cloud storage solution for modern applications that rely on durability, availability, and scalability to meet the needs of their customers.
+This article provides an overview of the core Azure security features that can be used with Azure Storage.

-<tags
-   ms.service="security"
-   ms.devlang="na"
-   ms.topic="article"
-   ms.tgt_pltfrm="na"
-   ms.workload="na"
-   ms.date="09/16/2016"
-   ms.author="terrylan"/>
+services: security
+documentationCenter: na
+authors: TerryLanfear
+manager: MBaldwin
+editor: TomSh

+ms.service: security
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: na
+ms.date: 09/16/2016
+ms.author: terrylan
+---

 # Azure storage security overview